ans-group/docs.ukfast.co.uk/source/network/cdn/cachingrules.md

 ![connect](files/cdnnorules.PNG)

-On this page you can add "Global" and "Per URI" rules, "Global" rules apply to your entire domain and "Per URI" rules apply to a specified domain extention only.
+On this page you can add "Global" and "Per URI" rules, "Global" rules apply to your entire domain and "Per URI" rules apply to a specified domain extension only.

 ### Global Caching Rules
 - Within the CDN tab of DDoSX, select `Add Rule for Entire Domain`